 Will My Wedding Be Affected By Coronavirus?

-The coronavirus restrictions in each of the UK’s nations are being stepped up following an increase in cases.
-Each step is informed by the UK’s COVID Alert Level which, in turn, is determined by the R number.
+The coronavirus restrictions in each of the UK's nations are being stepped up following an increase in cases.
+Each step is informed by the UK's COVID Alert Level which, in turn, is determined by the R number.
 If the R number is below 1; it means the number of infections is decreasing or remaining manageable.
-The UK Covid R number currently sits between 1.1 – 1.3, meaning that governments in each UK country are taking action to flatten the curve and prevent the R number from rising further.
+The UK Covid R number currently sits at around 0.8 to 1.1.

 You can find the latest government guidance for both wedding ceremonies and receptions in England here.